MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/docker_daemon_windows.md

 # Connecting with the Docker daemon

 On Windows, the Docker daemon accepts client and API connections locally through a non-networked named piped, and remotely through a TCP port.
 As a best practice, the Docker daemon should be accessed from a remote machine, through a TCP port.
-Furthermore, when doing so, the connection should be secured with SSL.
-This document will detail configuring incoming client connections, creating SSL certificates, and how to use these certificates with the Docker client and Docker daemon.
+Furthermore, when doing so, the connection should be secured with TLS.
+This document will detail configuring incoming client connections, creating TLS certificates, and how to use these certificates with the Docker client and Docker daemon.

 For detailed information on securing the Docker daemon, see [Protect the Docker daemon socket on Docker.com](https://docs.docker.com/engine/security/https/).